eventbrite/javascript/general/README.md

 ### Constants

-Constats should be all written in capital letters and in snake_case. (except config object.)
+Constants should be all written in capital letters and in snake_case. (except config object.)

 ```js
 //good